 Governor Pritzker has issued the following guidance to keep Illinois safe:

-- Illinois is currently in Phase 4: Revitalization.
+- Illinois is currently in Tier 3: Resurgence Mitigation Plan.
 For more information on the phased re-opening and Governor Pritzker's mitigation plan, click here.

 - You can contact the Illinois Department of Public Health by emailing firstname.lastname@example.org or call 1-800-889-3931 for health-related questions.